maritime-whale/maritime-whale/docs/README.md

 errors).
 If a single position is reported for a given ship the entry is also removed.
 Sample areas include ships under mandatory pilotage and exclude data from pilot boarding areas.
-Bends in the Savannah entrance channel—which naturally require vessels to turn—incur high yaw values.
+Bends in the Savannah entrance channel—which naturally require vessels to turn—incur higher than normal yaw values.
 To prevent skewing this analysis these areas are ignored.
 Doing so allows for a more lucid characterization of vessel behavior in adverse and non-adverse conditions.

 ### Wind data retrieval and matching